knikolova00/FlightAggregatorClient/readme.txt

 Email: follow the pattern 'ex@mail.com'
 Phone number: 11 digits, 07896781231

 You will be asked to confirm once more.
 On confirmation, a booking summary is displayed in the terminal and also saved as a pdf.
+The pdf is saved in the same directory as the application.
+After that, you will be asked if you want to pay for the booking.
+You can choose 'y' or 'n'.
+If you choose 'y', you will be asked to choose a payment provider.
+Please enter a number and press enter.
+Then, you will be prompted to choose a payment method.
+If you choose '1', you will be asked to enter your card details.
+If you choose '2', you will be asked to enter an email and a password.
+Once the details have been entered, you will either get a confirmation message or an error message.

+3. Payment parameters:
+For PaymentOne

+Card Payment:
+Card Number: 5105105105105100
+CVV: 789
+Expiry Date: 1030

+Klarna payment(payment by email):
+Email:test@test.com
+password: test (Note that the password is hidden when you type it in the terminal)

+Manage Booking:

+Required parameters:
+1. Booking reference: 3 letters and 4 digits, e.g. ABC1234 (Take a note when making a booking in order to use it here)
+2. Last Name: The name you used to make a booking
+3. Airline: The airline you booked with
+(All of these are also saved to the pdf document when you make a booking)

+1.Change Name:
+New First Name: Pick a new first name
+New Last Name: Pick a new last name
+You will get a confirmation once complete.
+2. Cancel Booking:
+You are asked to confirm and then you get a confirmation message.
+3. Pay:
+Check Book a flight from above for payment parameters.
+4. View Booking:
+Displays summary similar to when completing a booking via the Book flight option.